How to Organize Girl’s Bedroom (21 Smart Storage Ideas)

 Using clear bins or labeled containers helps you know where stuff go without questioning.
 Having a movable cart also makes clean up time feel less like a chore.
 Rolling carts become part of the play and storage.

-Matching Storage Bins help feel Put Together
+Matching Storage Bins

-Keep Sentimental Items in Boxes
+Storing Sentimental Items

-Maximize Vertical Space with Tall Storage
+Tall Storage

-For younger kids think about trying out picture labels.
+For younger kids, think about trying out picture labels.
 The key is to make them understand where things go without feeling intimidated.
 Labels help children learn good habits that will help your child’s room stay tidy.

 You don’t have to have access to everything all the time.
 Try rotating toys, books, and decor based on the season.
 Place out of season toys in labeled bins under the bed or on higher shelves.
 Every so often swap out what’s stored for new toys that will excite your child.

-Decorative Boxes look pretty on Dressers
+Decorative Boxes

-Decorative boxes are a fun way to corral loose items while looking fabulous on top of dressers.
+Decorative boxes are a fun way to store loose items while looking fabulous on top of dressers.
 Use decorative boxes to store jewelry, hair ties, coupons, notes, etc instead of letting them pile up.
 Try to find boxes that will compliment your child’s room colors and flow with the overall design.

 Weekly Bedroom Reset Routine